 The Michigan Career & Technical Institute (MCTI) in Plainwell is an educational center for adults with disabilities in Michigan.
 MCTI is supported by the Michigan Department of Health and Human Services and Michigan Rehabilitation Services.

 The Vocational Rehabilitation Program through the Michigan Bureau of Services for Blind Persons provides diagnostic evaluations, vocational counseling, and training in skills of blindness at no cost.
 Additional services may include low-vision equipment, vocational training, technical school training, a college education, job development and placement, and follow-up.

 What are Transition Centers?

 Transition Centers and Young Adult Programs are operated by Intermediate School Districts (ISDs) or local schools districts.
-These transition programs and services are for students up to 26 years-old with disabilities who have not received a high school diploma.
-Contact your ISD to learn more about the specifics in your area.
+These transition programs and services are for students up to 26 years old with disabilities who have not received a high school diploma.
+Contact the ISD to learn more about the specifics in your area.

 What is Adult Education?